kevinmkchin/arx-aeternus/README.md

 # rapture

-###Scenes
+### Scenes
 All Scenes have:
-- ModelLoader
+- ModelLoader modelLoader
-- MainRenderer
+- MainRenderer renderer
-- Camera
+- Camera camera
-- Light
+- Light light

 MainGameLoop must call *Scene.updateScene()* and *Scene.renderScene()* every frame.
 *Scene.closeScene()* must be called when scene is no longer active.